11 Different Types of Web Applications (With Examples)

 Conclusion

-Different types of web-based applications are suitable for different types of businesses.
-There can’t be a single web app that suits every kind of business.
+Different types of web-based applications are suitable for different types of needs.
+There can’t be a single web app that suits every kind of needs.

 For instance, an eCommerce web app is suitable for a small or a big eCommerce company while a Portal web app is suitable for government, school, public or private organizations.